mtrudel/bandit/README.md

 ## Implementation Details

 Bandit's HTTP/2 implementation is described in detail in its own [README](lib/bandit/http2/README.md).
-Similar documentation for the HTTP/1.x implementation is a work in progress.
+Similar documentation for the HTTP/1.x and WebSocket implementations is a work in progress.

 ## Contributing